Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The supply chain risk for data mining consulting services is low.
+Supply chain risk for data mining consulting services is low.
 Because the majority of the operating costs for suppliers are attributed to wages, suppliers face little risk from upstream suppliers.
-While there is some risk that upstream domestic computer manufacturers will go out of business due to high competition...
+There is some risk that individual upstream domestic computer manufacturers will go out of business due to high competition from...
 Subscribe to learn more.